2. Attachment and Trust Instead Of Goodies

 If I would like to teach my dog, for example, «walk on the leash correctly», it is much easier, faster and more lasting if my dog feels comfortable and safe with me – then he wants to stay with me, shows connection and is attentive.
 The same is true for «recall» – if my dog likes to be with me, I don’t have to train or practise the recall, he comes joyfully as soon as I call him.
 You may want to read this short paragraph again.

-A good and resilient relationship and bond between dog owner and dog is a prerequisite for a successful education and training.
-If the dog owner recognises that the relationship and bond is not sufficient, he often resorts to treats or coercion, which may be effective but not sustainable!
 That is why I am not a supporter of trying to convince an insecure dog, who shows too little connection to his owner, with treats or toys.
-Then the dog might show «a kind of walking on the leash», but only as long as he gets a material reward.
+Then the dog might show «a kind of walking on the leash or recall», but only as long as he gets a material reward.
 As soon as the dog has picked up the reward he is gone – to a place where he feels more comfortable, safe and secure.

 Exactly the same is the case, if the external stimulus (deer, rabbit, bicycle, other dog etc.) becomes stronger than the desire to get something material.
 Often, I experience dogs that do not respond to treats or toys outside of their familiar surroundings, because they feel too insecure or are afraid.
 Or, they quickly pick up the treat and leave again.
 Dogs are opportunists …